 Since launching Techstars Mobility in Dec of 2014, the #1 question I get asked is: What does mobility mean?
-And the follow up: How does this relate to the automotive industry?
+And the follow-up: How does this relate to the automotive industry?

 And to be honest, when we launched the program, I didn’t have a great way to answer this question.
 Thankfully, I had some friends that had a better sense than me.
 Fontinalis Partners, a VC firm co-founded by Bill Ford, along with Ford, and Magna all shared their perspectives with me.
-And it became clear: their definitions were different and changing frequently to address the rapidly expanding market.
+And it became clear: their definitions were different and changed frequently to address the rapidly expanding market.
 As with any new, emerging market, it’ll take time and experience to offer a clear and consistent definition.

 Since launching the program, I’ve talked with and read over applications from more than 1000 startups in the mobility space.
 From the applications to our 2015 and 2016 programs, to general outreach, I’ve seen companies far and wide.
 And not just companies in the United States, but all over the world.
-Over the last 2 weeks I’ve talked with companies from Dubai, Moscow, Kiev, Buenos Aires, Vienna, Tokyo, Bangalore, Estonia, Cape Town, Chile, Lithuania, Kenya, Latvia, Germany, France, Sweden, Toronto, Mexico City, London, Portugal, Romania, Taiwan, and Italy to name a few :)
+Over the last 2 weeks, I’ve talked with companies from Dubai, Moscow, Kyiv, Buenos Aires, Vienna, Tokyo, Bangalore, Estonia, Cape Town, Chile, Lithuania, Kenya, Latvia, Germany, France, Sweden, Toronto, Mexico City, London, Portugal, Romania, Taiwan, and Italy to name a few :)